mithi/mpc/README.md

 **The state variables for the vehicle are the following:**

 ### `px`
- - the current location in the x-axis of an arbitrary global map coordinate system
+ - The current location in the x-axis of an arbitrary global map coordinate system
 ### `py`
- - the current location in the x-axis of an arbitrary global map coordinate system
+ - The current location in the x-axis of an arbitrary global map coordinate system
 ### `psi`
- - the current orientation / heading of the vehicle
+ - The current orientation / heading of the vehicle
 ### `v`
- - the current velocity/speed of the vehicle
+ - The current velocity/speed of the vehicle

 This is given to us by the simulation every time we ask for it.
 In addition to this, we are also given a series of `waypoints` which are points with respect to an arbitrary global map coordinate system we can use to fit a polynomial which is a function that estimates the curve of the road ahead.
 It is known that a 3rd degree polynomial can be a good estimate of most road curves.
 The polynomial function is with respect to the vehicle's local coordinate.

 # CTE AND EPSI

 ![ERROR](https://github.com/mithi/mpc/blob/master/img/errors.png)

-**We can compute for the errors which is the difference between our desired position and heading and our actual position and heading:**
+We can compute for the errors which is the difference between our desired position and heading and our actual position and heading:

 ### `cte`
  - This is the cross track error which is the difference between our desired position and actual position.
 We can use our fitted polynomial at point px = 0 to get the position where we should